highcharts/node-export-server/README.md

   - `@param {string} path` - The path to which the middleware(s) should be applied.
   - `@param {...Function} middlewares` - The middleware function(s) to be applied.

-- `async function startServer(serverOptions = getOptions().server)`: Starts HTTP or/and HTTPS server based on the provided configuration.
-The `serverOptions` object contains all server related properties (see the `server` section in the `lib/schemas/config.js` file for a reference).

-  - `@param {Object} [serverOptions=getOptions().server]` - Object containing `server` options.
-The default value is the global server options of the export server instance.

-  - `@returns {Promise<void>}` A Promise that resolves to ending the function execution when the server should not be enabled or when no valid Express app is found.

-  - `@throws {ExportError}` Throws an `ExportError` if the server cannot be configured and started.

-- `function getOptions(getReference = true)`: Gets the reference to the global options of the server instance object or its copy.
+- `function getOptions(getInstance = true)`: Retrieves a reference to the options object.
+Depending on the `getInstance` parameter, it returns either the global options or the instance-specific options object.

-  - `@param {boolean} [getReference=true]` - Optional parameter to decide whether to return the reference to the global options of the server instance object or return a copy of it.
-The default value is true.
+  - `@param {boolean} [getInstance=true]` - Optional parameter that decides whether to return the instance-specific options (when `true`) or the global options (when `false`).
+The default value is `true`.

-  - `@returns {Object}` The reference to the global options of the server instance object or its copy.
+  - `@returns {Object}` A reference to either the global options or the instance-specific options, based on the `getInstance` parameter.

-- `function setOptions(customOptions = {}, cliArgs = [], modifyGlobal = false)`: Sets the global options of the export server instance, keeping the principle of the options load priority from all available sources.
+- `function setGlobalOptions(customOptions = {}, cliArgs = [])`: Sets the global options of the export server, keeping the principle of the options load priority from all available sources.
 It accepts optional `customOptions` object and `cliArgs` array with arguments from the CLI.
 These options will be validated and applied if provided.

   The priority order of setting values is:

   1. Options from the `lib/schemas/config.js` file (default values).
   2. Options from a custom JSON file (loaded by the `loadConfig` option).
   3. Options from the environment variables (the `.env` file).
+  4. Options from the command line interface (CLI).
-  4. Options from the first parameter (by default an empty object).
+  5. Options from the first parameter (the `customOptions` is by default an empty object).
-  5. Options from the CLI.

   - `@param {Object} [customOptions={}]` - Optional custom options for additional configuration.
 The default value is an empty object.
   - `@param {Array.<string>} [cliArgs=[]]` - Optional command line arguments for additional configuration.
 The default value is an empty array.
-  - `@param {boolean} [modifyGlobal=false]` - Optional parameter to decide whether to update and return the reference to the global options of the server instance object or return a copy of it.
-The default value is false.

-  - `@returns {Object}` The updated general options object, reflecting the merged configuration from all available sources.
+  - `@returns {Object}` The updated global options object, reflecting the merged configuration from all available sources.

-- `function mergeOptions(originalOptions, newOptions)`: Merges two sets of configuration options, considering absolute properties.

-  - `@param {Object} originalOptions` - Original configuration options.
-  - `@param {Object} newOptions` - New configuration options to be merged.

-  - `@returns {Object}` Merged configuration options.

 - `function mapToNewOptions(oldOptions)`: Maps old-structured configuration options (PhantomJS) to a new format (Puppeteer).
 This function converts flat, old-structured options into a new, nested configuration format based on a predefined mapping (`nestedProps`).
 The new format is used for Puppeteer, while the old format was used for PhantomJS.